cqsupport/replication-workflow-process/README.md

 # Replication Workflow Process

-Replication process that references with the page or asset that is activated.
+Replication workflow process step that publishes the page or asset and its references.
+This type of publishing is available in the AEM UI as "Quick Publish".

 ## Usage Instructions
 1. Install the core project bundle to AEM